servicemeshbook/byok/README.md

 The `root` password in the VM is `password`.
 When you start VM, it will automatically login as `user` and the password is `password` for the user `user`.

-Start VM and login as root.
+Login as root.

 ```
-su -
+sudo su -
 ```

+Note: You can copy and paste command from here to the VM.
+If using Windows, you can use middle mouse button to paste the commands from the clipboard.

 ## Prerequisites